Help Desk Manager Resume Format

 Header / Contact Information

-Provide your full name, professional email, phone number, LinkedIn profile, and optionally your city and state.
-For help desk managers, including a link to certifications or relevant training portfolios can enhance your profile.
+Provide your full name, professional email, phone number, LinkedIn profile, and optionally your location (city, state).
+For help desk managers, linking to a professional profile or portfolio demonstrating leadership projects or technical certifications can add credibility.

 Professional Summary

-A concise 3–4 line summary positioning you as a results-oriented help desk manager.
-Tailor to each job application.
-Highlight years of experience, support domain expertise, and key accomplishments.
+A concise 3–4 line paragraph positioning you as an effective help desk manager.
+Tailor to each opportunity.
+Include your years of experience, technical domains, and a key accomplishment.

 Example